Tewr/BlazorFileReader/README.md

 }
 ```

-## Known issues

-As of dotnet sdk 3.0.100-preview4, Server-side blazor has [a problem with "big" messages](https://github.com/Tewr/BlazorFileReader/issues/24).
-For now, buffersize must be set, and must be set to something quite low for this to work without crashes.
-2k bytes seems to work alright in chrome, YMMV.

 ## Notes

 To use the code in this demo in your own project you need to use at least version